icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 - [AAC Tactics](https://github.com/coq-community/aac-tactics) - Tactics for rewriting universally quantified equations, modulo associativity and commutativity of some operator.
 - [Coq-Elpi](https://github.com/LPCIC/coq-elpi) - Extension framework based on λProlog providing an extensive API to implement commands and tactics.
+- [coq-waterproof](https://github.com/impermeable/coq-waterproof) - Plugin for writing Coq proof scripts in a style that resembles non-mechanized mathematical proof.
 - [CoqHammer](https://github.com/lukaszcz/coqhammer) - General-purpose automated reasoning hammer tool that combines learning from previous proofs with the translation of problems to automated provers and the reconstruction of found proofs.
 - [Equations](https://github.com/mattam82/Coq-Equations) - Function definition package for Coq.
 - [Gappa](https://gitlab.inria.fr/gappa/coq) - Tactic for discharging goals about floating-point arithmetic and round-off errors.